StephenReiser/autobody-front/README.md

 ### Summary

 This is the front end of the autobody app.
 For a quick an easy deployment, this was built with create-react-app.
+For state management it uses Context.

 There are three mechanics - all are created on the front end as the assumption is they are always working.
 A user can log a new customer by clicking on 'Add New Customer' in the nav bar.
 This opens up a form for the user to create a new customer - all fields are required.
 The user is then able to either select "First available" or pick a specific mechanic.
 Selecting first available will add the customer to the mechanic who has the shortest queue.
 If a specific mechanic is selected, then the customer will be added to the end of that mechanic's queue.